-The GWU plays a significant role in women's affairs at regional level (through organisations such as the the Arab Women's Organisation, which is headed by a UAE academic) and at international level and has participated in all UN-sponsored world conferences on women.
-In this context, it is now focussing on the necessary measures at a national level to implement the Convention for the Elimination of all Forms of Discrimination Against Women, to which the UAE has acceded, and the recommendations of the Beijing Declaration.
-This is being achieved through the National Strategy for the Advancement of Women, a joint initiative with UNDP, UNIFEM, local government agencies and NGOs.
-The strategy provides a road map for the empowerment of women in eight main areas: education, health, the economy, law-making, the environment, the social domain, information, political participation, and decision-making.
-Steps are now being taken to update the strategy for the next five years.
+As the needs of women have developed, so the range and focus of the GWU's concerns and expertise have evolved.
+The GWU now plays a significant role in women's affairs at regional and international levels and has participated in all UN-sponsored world conferences on women.
+In this context, it is focusing on national implementation of the Convention for the Elimination of all Forms of Discrimination Against Women (CEDAW), to which the UAE has acceded, and the Beijing Platform for Action.
+This is being achieved through the National Strategy for the Advancement of Women, a joint initiative with UN Women, the UN entity for gender equality and the empowerment of women, local government agencies and NGOs.
+The strategy provides a road map for the empowerment of women in eight main areas: education, health, the economy, law-making, the environment, the social domain, information, political participation and decision-making.
+The strategy has been updated recently to cover the 2013 to 2017 period.

 Apart from the legal framework, practical procedures have been put in place on the ground to assist in the protection of women and children.
-For example, the Dubai Association for the Protection of Women and Children was founded in 2007 to provide psychological support to all women and children, whether nationals or expatriates, who are victims of human trafficking, domestic violence, neglect, ill-treatment by an employer, or other social problems.
-The Association organises educational, awareness and capacity-building courses in this field.
+The Dubai Association for the Protection of Women and Children was founded in 2007 to provide psychological support to all women and children, whether nationals or expatriates, who are victims of human trafficking, domestic violence, neglect, ill-treatment by an employer, or other social problems.
+The Association also organises educational, awareness and capacity-building courses in this field.
 Ministry of the Interior social welfare centres also protect women and children from domestic violence.

 The reality is that the United Arab Emirates is one of the safest places on earth for women.
 This is borne out by the WEF Social Progress Index, which ranks the UAE extremely highly for treating women with respect and dignity.